bfcli

 Options

---str and --file are mutually exclusive.
+--from-str and --from-file are mutually exclusive.

 Example

-bfcli ruleset set --file myruleset.txt
+bfcli ruleset set --from-file myruleset.txt

-bfcli ruleset set --str "chain my_xdp_chain BF_HOOK_XDP ACCEPT rule ip4.saddr in {192.168.1.1} ACCEPT"
+bfcli ruleset set --from-str "chain my_xdp_chain BF_HOOK_XDP ACCEPT rule ip4.saddr in {192.168.1.1} ACCEPT"

 ruleset get